williamw520/toposort/README.md

     }
 ```

-TopoSort figures out the nodes that have no dependency with each other
+TopoSort figures out the nodes that have no dependence with each other
-in the linear order of the topological sequence, and groups them together as subsets.
+in the linear order of the topological sequence and groups them together as subsets.
 This allows you to run/process the nodes of each subset in parallel.

 The subsets themselves are in topological order.
 If there's no need for
 parallel processing, the nodes in each subset can be processed sequentially,
-which fit in the overall topological order of all nodes.
+which fit in the overall topological order of all the nodes.

 ### Memory Ownership